mytran2111/mytran2111.github.io/project.md

 Worked imbalanced dataset with 0.72% of fraud transactions by using XGBoost and SMOTE. [code](https://github.com/mytran2111/Credit_card_fraud_detection)

 [Digit Recognizer](https://mytran2111.github.io/DigitRecognizer_web_demo/)
+Created a classic MNIST model with 5 convolution neural network with accuracy of 99.7%. [code](https://github.com/mytran2111/MNIST_digit_recognizer)
+(Built a web demo to allow client to predict their handwritten digit and uploaded image of numerical digit using Tensorflow.js and Javascript. [code](https://github.com/mytran2111/DigitRecognizer_web_demo)

 [NLP Tweet Disaster Detection]()
+Created a NLP model to detect tweets with disaster alerts.
+Implemented data preprocessing, data cleaning, Classifier methods, Logistics Regression with Grid Search CV to find the best parameters.
+Implemented BERT model using TFHub with accuracy of 84%. [code](https://github.com/mytran2111/NLP_tweet_disaters)

 [To Do List](https://mytran2111.github.io/to_do_list/)